 Environmental Compliance: All projects must comply with the California Environmental Quality Act, Division 13, and, if appropriate, the National Environmental Policy Act (NEPA).
-However, if CEQA is not complete at the time of application, for application purposes only, a DRAFT Initial Study or a DRAFT Notice of Exemption will be acceptable (Appendix O).
-If CEQA is not triggered, applicant must explain why.
+However, if CEQA is not complete at the time of application, for application purposes only, a DRAFT Initial Study or a DRAFT Notice of Exemption will be acceptable.
+(Appendix P)

-Deed Restriction: The State requires an agreement sufficient to protect the public interest in improvements or development constructed under a grant, which shall be recorded in the county in which the real property is located (Appendix Q).
+Deed Restriction: The State requires an agreement sufficient to protect the public interest in improvements or development constructed under a grant, which shall be recorded in the county in which the real property is located.
+(Appendix S)

-Do No Harm: Projects must follow the Secretary of the Interior's Standards for the Treatment of Historic Properties, where applicable, to ensure the historical integrity of the Project.
+Do Not Harm: Projects must follow the Secretary of the Interior's Standards for the Treatment of Historic Properties, where applicable, to ensure the historical integrity of the Project.
 In addition, any state and local ordinances must be followed to ensure the historical integrity of the project.
-CCHE funds may NOT be used for demolition or non-historic treatment of historic structures or resources that are determined eligible for listing on the National Register of Historical Resources.
+CCHE funds may NOT be used for demolition or non-historic treatment of historic structures or resources that are determined eligible for listing on the National Register of Historic Places or the California Register of Historical Resources.

 Laws and Regulations: All projects involving construction, renovation, repair, rehabilitation, or ground or visual disturbances must comply with all current laws and regulations which apply to the project, including, but not limited to, labor codes related to prevailing wage, legal requirements for construction contracts, building codes, environmental laws, health and safety codes, disabled access and historic preservation laws.
-Grantee will be required to certify that, prior to commencement of construction, all applicable permits and licenses (e.g., state contractor's license) have been obtained.

-Applicants should familiarize themselves with all applicable laws in order to conform to the requirements in plans and specifications.
+Grantee will be required to certify that, prior to commencement of construction, all applicable permits and licenses (e.g., state contractor's license) will have been obtained.
+Applicants should familiarize themselves with the laws in order to conform to the requirements in plans and specifications.
 Grantees will be required to provide documentation needed as grant funds cannot be released until all applicable legal requirements are met.